Best Time to Cruise the Western Caribbean: Month-by-Month

 Final Thoughts

-There isn't one perfect month for everyone, and that's the point of going through them one at a time.
+There isn't one perfect month for everyone, which is why I go through them one at a time.
 If you want flawless weather and don't mind paying for it, aim for winter.
 If value drives your decision, late April, May, and early November are hard to beat.

 Whatever window you choose, matching your priorities to the calendar is what separates a good cruise from a great one.
 Warm water, quiet ports, and a fair fare rarely line up by accident, they line up with a little planning.